pgmiras/inventory-helper/README.md

 - I have three cans of tuna in the pantry.
 I used two cans this week, so I need to buy two cans of tuna, which is in the canned foods section of the grocery store.

 ## User Stories
-- As a user, I want to be able to add a grocery item to my inventory, and specify its name, quantity, and category.
+- As a user, I want to be able to add a new grocery item to my inventory, and specify its name, quantity, and category.
+- As a user, I want to be able to add an existing grocery item to my inventory, and specify the quantity I have.
 - As a user, I want to be able to view the list of grocery items in my inventory.
-- As a user, I want to be able to modify a grocery item’s quantity.
+- As a user, I want to be able to modify a grocery item’s quantity in my inventory.
 - As a user, I want to be able to remove a grocery item from my inventory (to indicate that it has been used up).
-- As a user, I want to be able to add a grocery item to my shopping list (depending on what item has been removed from my inventory).
+- As a user, I want to be able to add a new grocery item to my shopping list, and specify its name, quantity, and category.
+- As a user, I want to be able to add an existing grocery item to my shopping list, and specify the quantity I need.
-- As a user, I want to be able to see the grocery items in my shopping list.
+- As a user, I want to be able to view the list of grocery items in my shopping list.
+- As a user, I want to be able to modify a grocery item's quantity in my shopping list.
+- As a user, I want to be able to remove a grocery item from my shopping list.